Jeremy Foley (athletic director): Later career

 Foley served as UF's athletic director from 1992 until 2016, and was responsible for the hiring of several of Florida's most notable coaches, including Urban Meyer as the head football coach in 2004 and Billy Donovan as the men's basketball coach in 1996.
 The sports program finished as the top-ranked overall program in the Southeastern Conference (SEC) during all but one year under his tenure.
 On June 22, 2007, Foley and the UAA signed an eleven-year employment contract "worth up to $1.2 million annually with bonuses, making him the highest paid athletic director in the country and keeping him in Gainesville until retirement age."
 University of Florida President Bernie Machen said "Jeremy's contract is what you would expect for the best athletic director in the nation."

 Jeremy Foley's tenure as Florida's athletic director was generally considered successful by Gator alumni and supporters.
 He is most notably credited for his hiring of Meyer and Donovan who have won national championships at Florida in the two most popular intercollegiate sports.
-Foley's successful hires also include Becky Burleigh (the first and only coach of the fledgling Florida Gators women's soccer program that won the 1998 national title) and, more recently, Tim Walton (whose Gators softball team won the program's first-ever national championship in 2014 and successfully defended its title in 2015).
+Foley's successful hires also include Becky Burleigh (the first coach of the fledgling Florida Gators women's soccer program that won the 1998 national title) and, more recently, Tim Walton (whose Gators softball team won the program's first-ever national championship in 2014 and successfully defended its title in 2015).

 Foley has also maintained successful and long-term relationships with coaches who were hired before he became athletic director, most notably men's golf coach Buddy Alexander and volleyball coach Mary Wise.